 Remember, it's not all about dividend yield.
 There are many other things you should also take into consideration before buying a share.

 We've included some of these things below.
 However, this is by no means an exhaustive list.
 Before buying shares in a company, you should try and gain a good understanding of any additional factors that might be relevant to that particular company's business activities and industry.

 - Financial strength: Does the company have a strong balance sheet, low debt and a good credit rating?
-As an investor, you want to know that the company can ride out any financially-difficult periods without it affecting your dividend
+As an investor, you want to know that the company can ride out financially-difficult periods without affecting your dividend.

-- Competitive advantages: Does the company have an advantage over competitors in its industry that may help guarantee its ongoing earnings potential?
-Competitive advantages include things like brand recognition, proprietary technology, or cost advantages
+- Competitive advantages: Does the company have an advantage over industry competitors that may help guarantee its ongoing earnings potential?
+Competitive advantages include things like brand recognition, proprietary technology, or cost advantages.

-- Growth prospects: Is demand for the company’s products and services increasing, or is it shrinking?
-What is the potential for the wider industry in which it operates?
-Companies will struggle to maintain or increase their dividend payments if their earnings potential is decreasing
+- Growth prospects: Is demand for the company's products and services increasing, or is it shrinking?
+What is the potential for the broader industry in which it operates?
+Companies will struggle to maintain or increase dividend payments if their earnings potential decreases.

 - Dividend traps: Some companies may appear to offer a high dividend yield, but it only looks high because the share price has recently plummeted.
 If the decline in the company's share price was triggered by poor financial performance, it could also signal that the size of the company's dividend may soon be cut.
 Income investors who purchased the share hoping to receive a high yield on their investment may be disappointed when their dividend payment doesn't meet their expectations.